DylanGoodm/WeatherApp/README.md

-Weather App for Android using the openweathermap.org API Shows current weather data and a 5-day forecast for a selected city
+Weather App for Android using the openweathermap.org API.
+Shows current weather data and a 5-day forecast for a selected city